elf-oskari/oskari-server-extensions/jetty-home-instructions/README.md

 ##### 7) Start the Jetty by running the command in {JETTY_HOME}

-	java -Doskari.setup=app-elf.json -jar start.jar

-This creates the basic database structure with initial content based on a json file in webapp-map resources.
-After initial startup you can use just:

 	java -jar start.jar

+This creates the basic database structure (if it doesn't exist) with initial content based on a json file in webapp-map resources.